Skip to content

 The truth is, children, even infants, absorb their environment.
 They feel what their parents feel.
 They pick up stressors in their surroundings and, just like adults, store that tension in their spines.
 Even birth itself, while natural, is a significant physical and energetic event for a baby’s system.
 And science is beginning to show that babies can hold on to their mothers' stress, a reminder that our energetic systems are deeply interconnected.

 What I love most is that Spinal Flow offers a gentle, non-invasive approach that supports their nervous systems, growth, posture, and sense of embodiment, even before they can speak.
-As someone who has had to slowly unpack the patterns of early trauma in adulthood, I did feel a calling, this is something I want to offer families.
+As someone who has had to slowly unpack the patterns of early trauma in adulthood, I did feel a calling, this is something I would love to offer families.
 This is something that matters and that can change the course of the direction your life is going.

 The Quiet Power of Connection.

 As I lay on the table during this session, I felt the spinal flow focusing and building in my sacral region.
 I could feel my body wanted to move my pelvis and my hips and focus on this area.
 And curiously, on this day, every practitioner working on me had landed on the same access point on my sacrum.
 Not my coccyx, as had mainly been the case in the previous days, but slightly higher up and the same spot.
-It surprised me… but didn’t surprise my body.
+It surprised me and my coscious mind, but didn’t surprise my body.
 It clearly knew what it needed and which access point.
 As practitioners, in order to land on an access point, we scan the area with our fingers multiple times and let ourself be guided by your body, like magnets the fingers are drawn to the right access point, and for me this was interesting to observe and also a learning point in removing my mind from thinking it knows better.

 Realignment.